VoronDesign/VoronUsers/printer_mods/GadgetAngel/Bigtreetech_Octopus_V1.1_Color_PIN_Diagram/README.md

 ![Original Wiring Diagram](images/BIQU-Octopus-wiring-diagram-V1.0-2021-7-9.png)

-### For Voron 2.4 builders:
+## For Voron 2.4 builders:

 You can find a Voron 2.4 wiring diagram at https://github.com/bigtreetech/BIGTREETECH-OCTOPUS-V1.0/blob/master/Octopus%20works%20on%20Voron%20v2.4/Firmware/BTT_OctoPus_Voron2.4_Wiring_English.pdf

-Here is a picture of the Voron 2.4 harness wiring diagram by Thomas White for the Octopus V1.0 or Octopus V1.1 baord to the tool head (no tool head PCB):
+Here is a picture of the Voron 2.4 wiring harness diagram by Thomas White for the Octopus V1.0 or Octopus V1.1 baord to the tool head (no tool head PCB):

 ![Original Wiring Diagram](Voron_2.4_Octopus_Cable_Chain_wiring_by_Thomas_White.JPG)